Strawberry Protein Muffins with Chocolate Chips

 - ½ cup plain or vanilla non-fat Greek yogurt

 - ½ cup strawberries, chopped into tiny pieces

-- 1 ½ Tablespoon mini chocolate chips
+- 1/4 cup mini chocolate chips

-- Preheat oven to 350.
+- Preheat oven: Set over to 350°F.

-- Mix all dry ingredients together, except chocolate chips.
-Then mix in all wet ingredients, expect strawberries and chocolate chips.
-Stir until smooth and blended, then lightly stir in strawberries.
+- Add wet ingredients: Mix in all wet ingredients.
+Stir until smooth and blended, then lightly stir in strawberries and chocolate chips.

-- Once they cool, they’ll be firm and ready to eat!
+- Serve: Once they cool, they’ll be firm and ready to eat!